AsianBandit004/powershell_scripts/README.md

 ## 📝 How to Use

-To run any of the scripts, you can clone the repository and execute the scripts directly from PowerShell:
+To run any of the scripts, you can clone the repository and execute the scripts directly from PowerShell **PLEASE NOTE YOU WILL NEED TO CHANGE A FEW THINGS TO FIT YOUR ENVIRONMENT LIKE FILE PATH AND IP ADDRESS AND MAKE SURE THE POWERSHELL MODULES ARE INSTALLED IN AD**:

 1. Clone this repository:
     ```bash